hed-hog/development/README.md

 │   ├── src/              # Source code for the shared library │   ├── libs/             # Additional utility libraries shared across the project │   ├── .eslintrc.js      # ESLint configuration for the library
-│   ├── .gitignore        # Specifies files to ignore for the library │   ├── .prettierrc       # Prettier configuration for the library │   ├── nest-cli.json     # NestJS CLI configuration for the library
+│   ├── .gitignore        # Specifies file to ignore for the library │   ├── .prettierrc       # Prettier configuration for the library │   ├── nest-cli.json     # NestJS CLI configuration for the library
 │   ├── package.json      # Manages the dependencies and scripts for the library